opengdpr/OpenDSR/README.md

 # OpenDSR Summary

 # Overview
 This is an introductory document intended to provide a summary of OpenDSR.
 For full reference details, please see the complete specification at https://www.OpenDSR.org and https://github.com/OpenDSR/OpenDSR.
+This project was formerly known as OpenGDPR and existed at https://www.OpenGDPR.org and https://github.com/OpeGDPR/OpenGDPR.

 # Goals and Scope
 The OpenDSR specification defines a common approach for data Controllers and Processors to build interoperable systems for tracking and fulfilling Data Subject requests as defined under the General Data Protection Regulation (GDPR).